KaufmanDeveloper/labyrinth-game/Story/Outline.md

 ### Path 1 - 1 -1 (Leave the DNA Recoding Tech)

+- You return to Igna with treatment to help give her a chance at fighting the virus
+- When you return, the army was defeated by a pincer attack by Terra
+- You are spotted as an Astran and are beheaded

 ### Path 1 - 1 - 2 (Take the DNA Recoding Tech)